-In 2019 the Bloustein School announced that it would begin a Masters of Public Informatics degree program.
-The program will provide professional student cohorts proficiency in statistics, programming, data management, data analytics, visualization, spatial analysis, as well as theory necessary to apply these skills in the real world.
-Graduates of the program will bring a critical voice and a deep understanding of context to an emerging field.
+In 2019 the Bloustein School for Planning and Public Policy at Rutgers University announced that it would begin a Masters Degree in Public Informatics.
+Offering professional student cohorts a curriculum in statistics, programming, data management, data analytics, visualization, spatial analysis, graduates of the program will bring a critical voice and a deep understanding of context to an emerging field.
+The future of Public Informatics is expected to include opportunities in a range of fields spanning from traditional policy and planning roles, to new government agencies focused on data analysis and city technology.

 President: Preethy Thangaraj, MPP